mannutech/venus-backend-tech-test-v1/README.md

 # Venus - Backend Technical Test

+## Solution

+The solution for this technical assessment, including setup instructions, features, architecture, and API documentation, is thoroughly detailed in the [backend/README.md](backend/README.md) file.
+Please refer to that document for all implementation information and guidance.

 ## Introduction

 This is a backend tech assessment, where you'll build a simple API.
 The goal of this exercise is to showcase your skills and your problem solving thought process.